baptisteperon/arbitrage-betting/README.md

 # Football arbitrage betting bot

-This program is designed to scrape the odds of football matches on the websites of the main french bookmakers (Betclic, Unibet, ZEBet) and find arbitrage opportunities.
+This program is designed to scrape the odds of football matches on the websites of the main french bookmakers (Betclic, Unibet, ZEBet, Betsson) and find arbitrage opportunities.

 If an arbitrage opportunity arises, the user is informed via an automatic message on telegram.